 Get to know more about Eric and his path to becoming a data viz rock star through this Q&A.

 Q: What initially drew you to analytics as a career path?

-A: After revaluating my direction in college, I changed my major from mechanical engineering to computer information systems.
+A: After re-evaluating my direction in college, I changed my major from mechanical engineering to computer information systems.
 My motivations for this change were 100% driven by greed: I was in college in the midst of the financial crisis.
-I’d always been a bit technically savvy, so I figured this path gave me a chance of when I got out of college.
+I’d always been a bit technically savvy, so I figured this path gave me a chance to get into a stable field when I got out of college.
 This was more of a calculated move than one driven by passion for the subject.
 And while maybe a “smart” move, decisions like this don’t really add to your motivation and excitement behind your career path.
 So, I drudged my way through C# and Visual Basic courses, questioning how I’d stay sane once I had to do this eight hours a day, five days a week for years on end.